Which academic adjectives and phrases are best?

 – Provide 15 useful academic expressions using adjectives

-Now that we’ve discussed and exemplified the functions of adjectives, how to identify this word class and its various types, and how to follow the rules which are most important for creating grammatical sentences, this fifth and final lesson now focuses on the accurate use of adjectives in academic contexts.
+Now that we’ve discussed and exemplified the functions of adjectives, how to identify this word class and its various types, and how to follow the rules which are most important for creating grammatical sentences, this fifth and final chapter now focuses on the accurate use of adjectives in academic contexts.
 Because there are particular adjectives and associated expressions which are more suitable when studying academically – such as when conducting research or writing university-level assignments, we’ve provided some of the most common academic adjectives and expressions for you below.
 Consider bookmarking or printing these words and phrases so that you can refer back to this language with ease:

 150 Common Academic Adjectives: